SiddhaK17/Python-CLI-Project-Collection/README.md

 ## 🛠✨ Technologies & Tools Used

 This CLI project suite is built entirely using **Python** and its powerful built in capabilities.
 No third party libraries, packages, or GUI frameworks were used.
-The focus is on writing clean, lightweight, and dependency-free code that runs seamlessly in any standard Python environment.
+The focus is on writing clean, lightweight, and dependency free code that runs seamlessly in any standard Python environment.

 ### 🔍 Core Technologies & Features